Prequel: Complications

-Sometimes "prequel" describes followups where it is not always possible to apply a label defined solely in terms of intertextuality.
-In the case of The Godfather Part II, the narrative combines elements of a prequel with those of a more generalized sequel by having two intercut narrative strands, one continuing from the first film (the mafia family story under the leadership of Michael Corleone), and one, completely separate, detailing events that precede it (the story of his father Vito Corleone in his youth).
+Sometimes "prequel" describes follow-ups where it is not always possible to apply a label defined solely in terms of intertextuality.
+In the case of The Godfather Part II, the narrative combines elements of a prequel with those of a more generalized sequel by having two intercut narrative strands, one continuing from the first film (the mafia family story under the leadership of Michael Corleone), and one, completely separate, detailing events that precede it (the story of his father Vito Corleone in his youth, included).
 In this sense the film can be regarded as both a "prequel and a sequel" (i.e., both a prior and a continuing story), and is often referred to in this manner.
+Mufasa: The Lion King begins after the events of the 2019 remake of the original film, where Rafiki tells the story of Mufasa to his granddaughter Kiara.
+The film then flashes back and spends most of its runtime chronicling that story, with some scenes in the present day included in between to add commentary, as well as at the end of the film.

 Time-travel often results in a work being considered both a prequel and a sequel, or both a prequel and a "soft" reboot, depending on how drastically history is altered.
-Examples of arguable soft-reboot prequels include Star Trek, X-Men: Days of Future Past, and Terminator Genisys.
+Examples of arguable soft-reboot prequels include Star Trek, and The Flash, the latter of which completely erases the events of the DC Extended Universe film series to make way for the reboot series.
 Time-travel sequel-prequels can be found in the original Planet of the Apes series.
 Even though the latter three films depict world events chronologically prior to those of the first two films, the narrative itself is continuous for the main characters, as three apes from the first two films go back in time.
 The later installment Escape from the Planet of the Apes served as both a sequel and prequel to the first film.
-Transformers: Beast Wars is an example of a TV series that uses time-travel to serve as both a sequel and prequel to another series (in this case, the original Transformers cartoon).
+X-Men: Days of Future Past begins in the dystopian future following the X-Men original trilogy, where Wolverine's conscience is sent back in time to 1973, before the events of the trilogy and after the events of the prequel film X-Men: First Class, to prevent the future from happening.
+The film alternates between the two timelines, functioning as both a sequel-prequel to the original trilogy and a sequel to First Class.Transformers: Beast Wars is an example of a TV series that uses time-travel to serve as both a sequel and prequel to another series (in this case, the original Transformers cartoon).